wintercms/docs/cms/pages.md

 `title` | the page title, required.
 `layout` | the page [layout](layouts), optional.
 If specified, should contain the name of the layout file, without extension, for example: `default`.
 `description` | the page description for the backend interface, optional.
-`hidden` | hidden pages are accessible only by logged-in backend users, optional.
+`is_hidden` | hidden pages are accessible only by logged-in backend users, optional.

 ### URL syntax